 Early Origins of the Millin family

-Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
-New York: New York Public Library, 1946.
-Print.
-(ISBN 0-87104-172-3) They arrived in Strathtay from the lands in Loch Arkaig after King Malcolm IV transplanted many Clans, including the MacMillans, from that region about 1160 AD.
+The surname Millin was first found in at Tayside, where in 1263 Cilleonan MacMolan appears on documents.
+They arrived in Strathtay from the lands in Loch Arkaig after King Malcolm IV transplanted many Clans, including the MacMillans, from that region about 1160 AD.
 Later, about 1350, the Camerons, who had changed their name to Chalmers, drove them from their Strathtay territories.

 In vacating the Strathtay, the Clan branched to many other areas, including Lochaber, Argyll and Galloway.
 The senior branch, however, were the MacMillans of Knapdale, and they held a grant from the Lord of the Isles inscribed in Latin on a rock at Knap: 'MacMillan's right to Knap shall be, as long as this rock withstands the sea.'